abdulrehman1215/bartpy2/docs/source/model.rst

 Model
 =====

-The default API for a BartPy model follows the common sklearn API.
+The default API for a bartpy2 model follows the common sklearn API.
 In particular, it implements:

  - fit
  - predict